- about RC servo motors

 Author's note; reading this white paper takes about 30 minutes.
 And as such, I’m leaving out a lot because any discussion of motor design and manufacturing technology that runs to less than 300 pages of 6-point type automatically means we're leaving out a lot.
 In fact, entire careers can be dedicated to just this one subject!

 If you haven't got 30-minutes, 1-minute of eyeballing the 1st three photos will get you to 90% understanding.
 Spend 5 minutes on all 33 photos gets you to 95% of the content from just the show-and-tell.

 Another 1% comes from reading Part 1 while reading through Part II gets you to 97%.
 Go through Part III gets you to 98% understanding.
 Of course, as every experienced modeler knows . . . that last 2% means you only have 90% to go!

-this 30-minute read 'will' give you is a solid technical understanding of the factors involved in making good decisions regarding what's best for you before investing in your next set of servos - even if you favor a competitor!
+This information is dense because it's a difficult subject.
+Might couldn't adequately cover it in a semester-long college course!
+What this 30-minute read 'will' give you is a solid technical understanding of the factors involved in making good decisions regarding what's best for you before investing in your next set of servos - even if you favor a competitor!

 Part 1 - 5-min read - on manufacturing and the impact regarding motors costs

 There's no surprise a motor inside your servos is what converts the electricity from the battery into the force that powers your servo's control horn, right?
 The real question is; what kind of motor is inside.
 Is it; DC, coreless, or brushless?
 What follows holds true for any RC model servo you buy - from anybody!
 Yes, regardless of whether it's from Futaba, Savox, Hitec, or ProModeler it has one of these 3 types of motors inside!
 The point being, this article is good reading no matter what brand of servos you favor!
 Anyway, let's delve into the subject and find out more!